stefanoauciello/e-commerce-cdc/README.md

 # register connector (once)
 chmod +x db-init/register-debezium.sh
 ./db-init/register-debezium.sh
-# the script waits for Kafka Connect and times out after ~2 minutes
+# the script waits for Kafka Connect (curl or wget must be available)
-# check `docker compose logs debezium` if it fails
+# and times out after ~2 minutes; check `docker compose logs debezium` if it fails
 ```

 Place an order using `psql` to watch stock updates live: